pendo-io/pendo-mobile-sdk/ios/pnddocs/expo_rn.md

       ]
     ]
 ```
-This configuration allows pendo to enter pair mode in order to tag pages and features
+This configuration allows pendo to enter pair mode to tag pages and features.

 ### 3. Production Bundle - Modify Javascript Obfuscation
-In the `metro.config.js` file add the following:
+In the `metro.config.js` file, add the following:
 ```javascript
 module.exports = {
     transformer: {